commercionetwork/commercionetwork/docs/x/memberships/tx/verify-user.md

 {
   "type": "commercio/MsgSetUserVerified",
   "value": {
-    "timestamp": "<Timestamp of the verification, in ISO 8601 format>", "user": "<Address of the user to mark as verified>", "verifier": "<Trusted Service Provider address>"
+    "user": "<Address of the user to mark as verified>", "verifier": "<Trusted Service Provider address>"
   }